-- (a) the number of Ordinary Shares purchased or agreed to be purchased by the Company after 13 April 2020 and before 27 May 2020 pursuant to any authority granted at the Company's 2019 annual general meeting; and - (b) the number of Ordinary Shares purchased pursuant to the authority granted at Resolution 23 (Authority to purchase own shares on-market).

-Such authority shall apply until the end of next year's annual general meeting or, if earlier, until the close of business on Tuesday 30 June 2021, but during this period the Company may agree to purchase Ordinary Shares pursuant to any Contract, even if such purchase would, or might, be completed or executed wholly or partly after the authority ends and the Company may accordingly purchase such Ordinary Shares pursuant to any such Contract as if the authority had not ended.
+- (a) the number of Ordinary Shares purchased or agreed to be purchased by the Company after 12 April 2021 and before 26 May 2021 pursuant to any authority granted at the Company's 2020 annual general meeting; and - (b) the number of Ordinary Shares purchased pursuant to the authority granted at Resolution 26 (Authority to purchase own shares on market), such authority to apply until the end of next year's annual general meeting or, if earlier, until the close of business on Thursday 30 June 2022, but during this period the Company may agree to purchase Ordinary Shares pursuant to any Contract, even if such purchase would, or might, be completed or executed wholly or partly after the authority ends and the Company may accordingly purchase such Ordinary Shares pursuant to any such Contract as if the authority had not ended.

-Resolution 25 - Notice period for general meetings other than annual general meetings
+Resolution 28 - Notice period for general meetings other than annual general meetings

-THAT the Directors be authorised to call general meetings (other than an annual general meeting) on not less than 14 clear days' notice, such authority shall apply until the end of next year's annual general meeting or, if earlier, until the close of business on Tuesday 30 June 2021.
+THAT the Directors be authorised to call general meetings (other than an annual general meeting) on not less than 14 clear days' notice, such authority shall apply until the end of next year's annual general meeting or, if earlier, until the close of business on Thursday 30 June 2022.